kjellalmgren/pingservices/pingservices-readme.md

-#Project Docker container on raspberry 3 cluster
+#Project Docker container on raspberry PI 3 cluster

 We need to update this documentation 2017-07-29 Kjell Almgren